hotbso/openSAM/README.md

 ## Credits
 Jonathan Harris (aka Marginal) (https://github.com/Marginal) for creating Autogate
+@Papickx + @cxn0026 for providing better textures and day + night lighting

 ## License
 Please observe that this material is covered by various licenses.